Take a fresh look at your lifestyle.

 The apparent connection between balance and opposition lies in the need to confront any factor that disrupts balance to maintain equilibrium.
 This confrontation applies to both internal and external factors, such as personal desires or external threats like enemies.
 Moreover, the concept of balance extends beyond personal matters to collective, spiritual, cultural, intellectual, economic, and political dimensions.

 A key aspect of resistance is its continuity: as long as there is a disruptive force, the individual or entity resisting must persist in maintaining balance.
+Such continuity is crucial in maintaining spiritual and social harmony.

 The term “resistance” does not explicitly appear in the Quran, but its essence is conveyed through derivatives of “استقامه” (steadfastness), both as verbs and as active participles.
 Examples include: